reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/configuration" %}

 ## Why Do We Need to Validate Configuration Parameters?
-Not doing proper validation of our configuration parameters can be critical sometimes.
+Doing proper validation of our configuration parameters can be critical sometimes.

 Let's think about a scenario: